kashyapneelabh26/Neuberger-Berman-Market-Context/README.md

 <a id="roadmap"></a>

-## 9. Extensibility & Roadmap (What I’d Add With More Time)
+## 9. Extensions (What I’d Add With More Time)

 ### 9.1 Data Integrations
 - **FRED adapters** for 10Y yield and CPI with caching and release-calendar awareness.
 - **Earnings feed** (IBES/internal): consensus growth, beat/miss rates by sector.
-- **Index & sector returns** via internal analytics or Bloomberg/FactSet with a sandbox fallback.
+- **Index & sector returns** via internal analytics or Bloomberg/FactSet with a fallback.

 ### 9.2 LangGraph Enhancements
 - **Fact Check (RAG) node:** retrieve internal weekly macro notes; ensure phrasing matches house views.